prof. Hans Van Vlierberghe (MD, PhD)

 - Extern reviewer for Austian Science Fond (Austrian FWO)

 - prof. Hans Van Vlierberghe - PI, Full Professor

 - prof. Anja Geerts (MD, PhD) - principal investigator

-- prof. Lindsey De Visscher (PhD) - post-doctoral researcher
+- prof. Lindsey De Visscher (PhD) - principal investigator

 - dr. Xavier Verhelst (MD, PhD) - post-doctoral researcher

 - dr. Sander Lefere (MD, PhD) - post-doctoral researcher